rikytogni/tutorial_git/README_CFDEMcoupling.md

 </div>

-## CFDEM®coupling-PUBLIC is no longer mantained - request a new version!
+## CFDEM®coupling-PUBLIC is no longer mantained - request the latest version!

 This repository contains only a free version of CFDEM®coupling (CFDEM®coupling-PUBLIC) and will not be updated in the foreseeable future.

-The latest version CFDEM®coupling, which is compatible with the DEM software [Aspherix®](https://www.aspherix-dem.com/), is developed and distributed by DCS Computing GmbH, Linz, Austria.
+The latest version of CFDEM®coupling, which is compatible with the DEM software [Aspherix®](https://www.aspherix-dem.com/), is developed and distributed by DCS Computing GmbH, Linz, Austria.
 For more information, please contact [DCS Computing](https://www.aspherix-dem.com/contact/).

 </div>